Burbot: Distribution

-Geographic distribution

 Burbot have circumpolar distribution above 40° N. Populations are continuous from France across Europe and chiefly Russian Asia to the Bering Strait.
 In North America, burbot range from the Seward Peninsula in Alaska to New Brunswick along the Atlantic Coast.
 Burbot are most common in streams and lakes of North America and Europe.
 They are fairly common in Lake Erie, but are also found in the other Great Lakes.
 An anadromous population also lives in the brackish waters of the Baltic Sea.
 Recent genetic analysis suggests the geographic pattern of burbot may indicate multiple species or subspecies, making this single taxon somewhat misleading.